jamesstout/iMac-setup/README.md

 #### Misc Tools
 - [Has](https://github.com/kdabir/has) for checking dependencies and versions `git clone https://github.com/kdabir/has.git && cd has && make install`
-- With PHPCS and WPCS installed, we've gotta tell PHPCS where to find WPCS `phpcs --config-set installed_paths ~/.composer/vendor/wp-coding-standards/wpcs`

 ### VirtualBox, Vagrant, & VVV

 - Ensure that Virtual Box and Vagrant are installed
-- Install vagrant-hostupdater `vagrant plugin install vagrant-hostsupdater`
-- Clone VVV `git clone git://github.com/Varying-Vagrant-Vagrants/VVV.git vagrant-local`
-- Move to vagrant-local `cd vagrant-local`
 - Run our first Vagrant up and wait a long long time `vagrant up`
-- Look, at this point you probably need a coffee or something.
-Relax, you're doing great, and treat yourself to that caffeinated goodness.
 - Turn on [xDebug](https://github.com/Varying-Vagrant-Vagrants/VVV/wiki/Code-Debugging#turning-on-xdebug) with `vagrant ssh` then `xdebug_on`
 - Setup a command in sudoers to skip the password for `vagrant up, vagrant halt, vagrant reload` by using the command `sudo visudo` then entering the following at the end of the file, and exiting vi by typing esc, then `:wq`